A Brief Overview of English Grammar

 Many English nouns don't have any suffixes that mark them as nouns; for example, city – noun; pretty – adjective; copy – noun or verb; sparrow – noun; tomorrow – adverb; narrow – adjective; borrow – verb.

 At the same time, there are many suffixes that signal that the word is a noun.
-Some noun suffixes are:
+For example:

 -ment: argument, document;